-If a member does not have a disability determination from SSA, a federal agency which administers the SSI, OASDI, and Medicare programs, complete the disability application process outlined in Section 5.3 Disability Application Process.
-The rest of the MAPP application must be completed at this time, and MAPP eligibility pending only for the disability before the MADA will be sent to DDB through the automated process (see Process Help Chapter 12 Automated Medicaid Disability Determination).
+If a member does not have a disability determination from SSA, complete the disability application process outlined in Section 5.3 Disability Application Process.
+The rest of the MAPP application must be completed at this time, and MAPP eligibility can only be pending for the disability determination before the MADA will be sent to DDB through the automated process (see Process Help Chapter 12 Automated Medicaid Disability Determination).